-Details may be sought by emailing the Learning Development Officer, Rea Duxbury.
+Details are available on the College website and further information may be sought by emailing the Learning Development Officer, George Webster.

-(ix) College Financial Aid
+c) College Financial Aid

 Graduates who find themselves in unforeseen personal financial difficulty may apply for financial aid.
 These grants and loans can only be given if the financial difficulty arises after a graduate has arrived.
 They cannot be given if the claim, in effect, is based upon the fact that insufficient funding was available for the graduate to undertake the course.